 Ontario’s Rural Economic Development (RED) program provides cost-share funding to support activities that create strong rural communities in Ontario, and opens doors to rural economic development through:

-• funding assistance to address barriers to economic development, better position rural communities to attract and retain jobs and investment, and enhance economic growth
+• funding assistance to address barriers to economic development and labour force challenges, better position rural communities to attract or retain investment, and enhance economic growth

 • funding to build community capacity and support for economic development in Ontario’s rural communities